-Section 2-1.
-Purpose of rules and regulations
+2.1.
+Purpose of Rules and Regulations

-Rules and regulations provided in this document and any amendments (regulations) hereinafter adopted by the Airport Commission are intended to regulate the activities of persons using Smith Reynolds Airport or any part thereof to provide for the safe, orderly and efficient operation of the airport, and apply to all persons using the airport for any reason.
+Rules and regulations provided in this document and any amendments (regulations) hereinafter adopted by the Airport are intended to regulate the activities of persons using Smith Reynolds Airport or any part thereof to provide for the safe, orderly, and efficient operation of the airport, and apply to all persons using the airport for any reason.

-Section 2-2.
-Conflicting laws, ordinances, regulations and contracts
+2.2.
+Conflicting Laws, Ordinances, Regulations, and Contracts

-In any case where a provision of these Rules and Regulations is found to be in conflict with any other provision of these regulations or in conflict with a provision of any federal, state or local law or regulation pertaining to the Airport and to persons on the Airport, the applicable federal, state or local law or regulation shall override the conflicting Rule or Regulation.
+In any case where a provision of these Rules and Regulations is found to conflict with any other provision of these regulations or in conflict with a provision of any federal, state, or local law or regulation pertaining to the Airport and to persons on the Airport, the applicable federal, state, or local law or regulation shall override the conflicting Rule or Regulation.

-Section 2-3.
-Responsible party
+2.3.
+Responsible Party

-Any person accessing the airport shall be responsible for its actions and all actions of its officers, employees, agents, or invitees while on the Airport.
+Any person accessing the airport shall be responsible for its actions and all actions of its officers, employees, agents, or invitees while at the Airport.

-Section 2-4.
-Closing of airport
+2.4.
+Closing of Airport